Kip Carpenter

 Kip Carpenter (born April 30, 1979) is an American speed skater who competed in the 2002 Winter Olympics, as well as the 2006 Winter Olympics, winning a bronze medal in the 500 meter race at the 2002 games, while also skating the fastest lap in Olympic history in the 500 meter race with a time of 24.87 for a 400 meter.
 He was a member of the USA National Sprint Team, as well as the DSB Corporate Sprint Team, being coached by Ryan Shimabukuro and Jeroen Otter.
-At the end of the 2007-2008 season Kip retired from professional speed skating to coach an elite speed skating team Swift Speedskating in Milwaukee, Wisconsin.
+At the end of the 2007-2008 season Carpenter retired from professional speed skating to coach an elite speed skating team Swift Speedskating in Milwaukee, Wisconsin.
 Currently, he is the assistant coach for the Dutch National Team.